Research Staff Training and Development

 Recognising the crucial role played by research staff, DMU is fully committed to the principles of the 2008 Concordat to support the development of researchers.
 The Concordat sets out expectations and responsibilities of researchers, their managers (PIs), employers and funding bodies such as the research councils.

 Overall lead responsibility for ensuring that DMU implements the principles of the Concordat sits with the Pro Vice-Chancellor for Research and Innovation.
 The following have direct responsibility for implementing the Concordat across the institution: Research Business and Innovation and Personal and Organisational Development, faculty heads of research, heads of research groups and research institutes.

 The Researcher Development statement (RDS) and Researcher Development Framework (RDF) were developed by Vitae contribute to researcher training and development in the UK by providing a strategic statement (RDS), endorsed by Research Councils UK, Universities UK and other leading national organisations, and a more detailed operational framework (RDF).
 Together they support the implementation of the Concordat to Support the Career Development of Researchers, and the QAA Code of Practice for research degree programmes.

 Research Staff training and development at DMU is mapped to the RDF and we aim to reflect as many of needs of researchers identified by the RDF within our programmes.
-The following pages are divided up into the 4 domains of the RDF and provide details of courses and sessions offered as are linked to these areas.
 Full details of the RDS and RDF can be found on the Vitae website and a summary document is available outlining RDF.